The Future of

 The Partnership

-- Our place partners represent nearly 8 million people in villages, towns, cities, regions across the UK
+- Our place partners represent nearly 8 million people in villages, towns, cities and regions across the UK

-- Our sector partners are private and public sector organisations and representative bodies operating within and engaging with all DCMS sub-sectors
+- Our sector partners are a mix of private and public organisations and representative bodies operating within and/or engaging with DCMS sub-sectors

-- Our funding partners are critical to the financial health of the ecosystem and invest extensive levels of private and public funding in a variety of ways
+- Our funding partners irrigate the ecosystem and invest extensive levels of private and public funding in different ways

-- Our observer partners are high level decision making bodies who help shape the policy landscape for the ecosystem
+- Our observer partners are connected to high-level decision making processes that shape the policy landscape

 Our Mission